shhavel/tieable/README.md

 Method is intended for creating conditional method chains.

 Also can be used with block only (and no arguments).
-In this case method returns result of block call (whith self as block argument) or self (if block returns nil or false).
+In this case method returns result of block call (whith receiver as block argument) or receiver itself (if block returns nil or false).

 ## Installation